 Prenatal care helps decrease risks during pregnancy and increases the chance of a safe and healthy delivery.
-Regular prenatal visits our doctors monitor the pregnancy and identify any problems or complications before they become serious.
-Babies born to mothers who lack prenatal care have triple the chance of being born at a low birth.
+During regular prenatal visits our doctors monitor the pregnancy and identify any problems or complications before they become serious.
+Babies born to mothers who lack prenatal care have triple the chance of being born at a low birth weight.
 Newborns with low birth weight are five times more likely to die than those whose mothers received prenatal care.
-We offer a $20 gift card to early entry of mothers.
-This is to ensure that the mothers get early entry prenatal care which is so important to the baby and the mother’s health.
-This incentive is shared with our partners and the mothers who come in for prenatal services.
-Word gets around and it works!
+We offer a $20 gift card to early prenatal care entry of mothers.
+This is to ensure that the mothers get early entry prenatal care which is so important to the baby’s and the mother’s health.

-We also administer Dtap vaccines to mothers and fathers so that the baby is not subject to the Whooping cough virus when baby goes home.
+We also administer Dtap vaccines to mothers and fathers so that the baby is not at risk of subject to the Whooping cough virus once they go home.

 Prenatal patients can access deeply discounted prescriptions through local partnerships.